 The original hotel burned with the rest of the city in 1886, but a new structure was quickly built to replace it and given the old name.
 It’s still listed in 1906, but in 1907 it’s replaced by the ‘Alexandria’ – corrected to Alexandra in subsequent years.
 Just 11 years later that’s gone too; in 1917 it’s still there – In 1918 the 2-storey extension to the 1911 Swift Meat Packing Company was built.

 The Boulder Hotel is the building that was until recently home to Boneta restaurant.
-As the 1901 photograph shows, it started life as a 2-storey building in 1890, and later grew another at some point before 1910 (and after 1901, obviously).
+As the 1901 photograph shows, it started life as a 2-storey building in 1890, and later grew another at some point before 1920 and after 1907.
+The latest picture of a 2-storey version is dated 1907, and it appears in the background of a 1920 picture.
 It was designed by the Fripp Brothers (Robert and Charles) for American tunnel builder turned real estate mogul A G Ferguson.
 Unusually for the time it’s a stone masonry construction (on the front) with plain sash windows – it’s faced with sandstone over a granite foundation.
 We thought for a while that, unusually for Mr Ferguson, it wasn’t called the Ferguson Block (while almost everything else he commissioned apparently was).
 Then we noticed that on the 1901 Insurance Map it is indeed called the Ferguson Block – Mr Ferguson was nothing if not consistent.